Contents

 The state of Yoco's Xero integration

-Yoco does have a developer API and a webhook system that makes this possible.
-The automation sits between Yoco and Xero: Yoco fires an event when a payment occurs, and a workflow catches that event and creates the corresponding record in Xero.
+Yoco has a developer API and a webhook system.
+The automation sits between the two: Yoco fires an event when a payment occurs, and a workflow catches that event and creates the corresponding record in Xero.
+Once it is built, the running cost is the automation itself rather than a plan upgrade.

 How Yoco's webhook system works